 On Monday 17th June I found the sole on my boot started unsealing.
-Looking into map I realized I cannot make it today to Turčianské Teplice if I follow the E8 route.
-There should be a package waiting for me I had sent from Dubnany.
+Looking into map I realized I cannot make it to Turčianské Teplice if I follow the E8 route.
+There should be a package waiting for me I had sent from Dubňany.
 So I decided to go straight through the Turčiany valley.
 I followed the GPS through the fields, roads and I even crossed the Turiec river as I tried to avoid asphalt roads.
 All this effort only to get to the post office before 6 pm closing time.
-A bit exhausted I picked up the parcel at 5:25, repacked and send back home stuff I realized after few days of hiking, I really do not need.
+A bit exhausted I picked up the parcel at 5:25, repacked and send back home about 300g of stuff I realized I do not need.

 It was getting dark in the forest when I could see a movement behind a curve.
 60 metres from me was the king of the Carpathian forests – a bear.
 He/she was digging something from the slope near the path and did not pay attention to me.
 I silently left the scene, then turned back and searched for some camping place closer to the town.
 A meadow near a small pond seemed like a good spot considering constant noise from a nearby road and being able to see houses of Turčianské Teplice only 1 km away.

-But 30 minutes after midnight the closer bear was back.
-It’s „barraumm, barraumm“ was left without answer and I was even more afraid as I was just about 60 metres away from the bear.
+But 30 minutes after the midnight the closer bear was back.
+It’s „barraumm, barraumm“ was left without answer and I was even more afraid as I was so close the bear.
 Again I took pepper spray and wrapped up into sleeping bag thinking about the best moment to use the spray – when the bear starts sniffing my tarp or when it starts touching me?

-I could hear its steps and then sound of cracking twigs as the bear went through a bush to the forest where the first sound came from ignoring a frightened human in his small „tent.“
+I could hear its steps and the sound of cracking twigs as the bear was approaching closer through bushes.
+Fortunately, he/she continued to the forest where the first bear sound came from ignoring a frightened human in his small „tent.“

 To the heights

 Veľká Fatrais a horshoe shaped mountain range opened to the north.
-The alpine meadows form only small part of the range while most of the area is covered by deep forests on the slopes of hundreds of streams forming rivers.
+The alpine meadows form only small part of the range while most of the area is covered by deep forests on the slopes and hundreds of streams form fast running rivers.
 I left E8 for couple of hours to enjoy walking one of those valleys meeting it again near Kráľova studňa – King’s well (1340) – a strong spring in the mountain pass that gave name to a hotel.

 The alpine meadows of Veľká Fatra in June seemed like a paradise.
 Covered by carpets of flowers including orchids.
 The perception was intensified by rainbow following a rainshower.
 I quickly realized I made a mistake regarding my shoe management: while I put poncho on me and rainproof overpants, I left the leather shoes on.
 This lead into soaked boots and socks.